sumehta/bilstm_crf_extract/README.md

 A PyTorch implementation of the BI-LSTM-CRF model.

 - Compared with [PyTorch BI-LSTM-CRF][1], following changes are performed:
 - In the original implementation tag token indices start from '0'.
-'0' is also used for padding token <PAD>.
+'0' is also used for padding token.
 This can make for erroneous training.
 This error is fixed by adding an appropriate unused token for padding tags sequences.

 # Installation
 - dependencies